FindoraNetwork/findora-wiki/docs/Introduction/components/findora-evm/07-hardhat.md

 # Using Hardhat

 ### Overview
-Hardhat is an Ethereum development environment that helps developers manage and automate repetitive tasks for smart contract and DApp development, and can be used in the truffle project。
+Hardhat is an Ethereum development environment that helps developers manage and automate repetitive tasks for smart contract and DApp development, and can be used in the truffle project.
 #### Prerequisites
    This tutorial requires Node.js to be installed.
 You can download it through [Node.js](https://nodejs.org/) or run the following code to complete the installation.
     You can verify the correct installation by requesting the version of each installation package：